HPC-dev-acc/mario-demo/docs/01-requirement.md

   - *Success*: In developer mode, the debug panel, log controls, and level editor are visible; in player mode they remain hidden.

 - **URS-012: Officeman visibility**
-  - *Scenario*: Officeman NPC sprites are smaller than other characters.
+  - *Scenario*: Officeman NPCs can be easy to miss.
-  - *User story*: As a player, I want Officeman NPCs to appear at a comparable size so they are easy to see while gameplay physics stay consistent.
+  - *User story*: As a player, I want Officemen to be as noticeable as other characters so I can react to them.
-  - *Success*: Officeman NPCs appear clearly while gameplay behaves the same.
+  - *Success*: Officeman characters stand out without changing how the game plays.

 - **URS-013: Consistent NPC size during slides**
   - *Scenario*: The player is sliding while NPCs spawn.